aphusion/IaC-ngp-aws/README.md

 #### EC2InstanceProfile

 An instance profile is a container for an IAM role that you can use to pass role information to an EC2 instance when the instance starts.
+## Tyk

+Once the TYK definition are created, we need to manually give the Tyk Credentials to activate Tyk.